Running u9fs on macOS

 The launchd file

-I create a file 9pfs.plist
+In /Library/LaunchDaemons I create a file 9pfs.plist containing the following:

 <?xml version="1.0" encoding="UTF-8"?>